Chapter Advisor Role

 - Facilitating the chapter’s progress towards Elon University ’s minimum standards outlined in the Foundations of Excellence Agreement

-- Attending meetings of the chapter advisers when requested by the Offices of Greek Life.
+- Attending meetings of the chapter advisers when requested by Student Involvement.

 - Working in partnership with University staff, University Greek Advisor and inter/national headquarters to foster a positive fraternity experience for the undergraduate members.